 “British abolitionists sought the immediate abolition of the sin of legalized manstealing, and then the immediate abolition of the sin of chattel slavery.”

 Not all types of incremental steps are evil.
 As abolitionists gain more converts to the cause, we get gradually closer to the goal.
-That’s a form of ethical incrementalism.
+That’s an ethical step in the right direction.
 There are even non-abolition bills that abolitionists support.
 Texas State Rep. Bryan Slaton motioned to amend Texas State House rules so that, before any bridges or roads could be named or renamed, the House must vote on legislation “that would abolish abortion in the State of Texas by ensuring the right to life and equal protection of the laws to all preborn children located in the State of Texas from the moment of fertilization.”
 Arkansas SB298 establishes that, “Whenever the United States Government assumes powers that the people did not grant it in the United States Constitution, its acts are unauthoritative, void, and of no force,” and “The several states of the United States are not united on the principle of unlimited submission to the United States Government.”
 Bills like these bring us closer to abolition (as opposed to delaying abolition) without codifying injustice into law.

 As Sam’s final paragraph points out, it is important to note that abolishing the trade and then the practice of slavery is not incrementalism in the same way that pro-lifers pursue incrementalism.
 The abolitionists in Britain and America both roundly rejected regulations on the way to abolition.
 They also rejected dehumanizing increments.
 Had someone suggested protecting those who were 25 percent white, then 50 percent, then 75 percent, then abolition, it would have been roundly rejected by both American and British abolitionists.
 This is the sort of incrementalism pro-lifers practice with 24-week bans, 20-week bans, 15-week bans, heartbeat bills, etc. The British abolitionists worked to the best of their ability and understanding to “put the axe to the root.”
 They demanded the immediate abolition of the slave trade, and then the immediate abolition of slavery.